kinsidar/Association-Contacts/docs/IntakeForm/intakeform.md

 * Click **Edit Record** to edit the form, and **Save Record** to save the form.

-* The areas with colored background are required before saving the form.
+* The areas with yellow background are __required__.
+You must fill them out before saving the form.

 * Some areas of the form can only be editied after filling out prerequisite information in other parts of the form.